miklevin/Pipulate.com/software.md

 that data</a> on July 1, 2023.
 Customers of the paid-for Google Analytics product 360 will have until July 1, 2024.
 Still, it is not a lot of time for changes this big on the Web and I'm torn whether I should even show you the "old way".
-But chances are many things you do the old way will still apply.
+But chances are many things you do the old way will still apply &#151; especially for Account IDs which aren't changing and which is our first
+example:

 #### List All Google Analytics Accounts You Can Access